 The independent shops Artwords, a contemporary visual arts bookshop and literary fiction and local history specialists Broadway Bookshop are both incredible book stores, with countless hours spent scanning the shelves.
 The East London Food Guide is a goodie along with other such publications from the Hoxton Mini Press.

 The area has become the most exciting place to eat in London and we have enjoyed being a part of it.
 Home to a vibrant and diverse community, it has attracted a wave of fresh gastronomic talent, including top chefs, young producers and bold entrepreneurs.
-Climpson’s Arch was one of the first ‘incubators’ for young chefs looking to make their mark – including Dave Pynt of Burnt Ends, YBF winner Tomos Parry of Kitty Fishers, and of course Som Saa.
+Climpson’s Arch was one of the first ‘incubators’ for young chefs looking to make their mark – including Dave Pynt of Burnt Ends, YBF winner Tomos Parry of Brat, and of course Som Saa.

 If you can wait until Saturday, market day is a feast for the senses and a great launch pad for chefs, cooks and food enthusiasts starting out.
 Bao in Netil Market, Deeneys for the Haggis Toastie, Dumpling Shack in Schoolyard Market, Le Swine for a serious Bacon butty.
 For bits to take home there is no stopping Raw Cheese Power, and their selection of British cheeses and the Baron Espresso gelato from Nonnas Gelato.

 Regents Canal connects the dots between Broadway Market, Victoria Park (The Empress), Haggerston (Tonkotsu!) and Angel Islington.
 The Famed Hackney Gas Towers have managed to survive a few rounds of developer demolition and long may it continue - the icon of Broadway Market and a link to the past!